Washington Crossing the Delaware (1851 paintings): Composition

 The painting is notable for its artistic composition.
 General Washington is emphasized by an unnaturally bright sky, while his face catches the upcoming sunlight.
 The colors consist of mostly dark tones, expected at dawn, and there are red highlights repeated throughout the painting.
 A foreshortening perspective and the distant boats all lend depth to the painting and emphasize the boat carrying Washington.
+As the painting was done in Düsseldorf, the model of the river in the background is not the Delaware, but the Rhine.

 The men in the boat represent a cross-section of the American colonies, including one in a Scottish bonnet and another of African descent facing backward next to each other in the front.
 A western rifleman is at the bow, two farmers in broad-brimmed hats are near the back (one with a bandaged head), and one at the stern wearing what appears to be Native American clothing to symbolize that all people in the new United States of America were represented.

 According to the 1853 exhibition catalogue, the man standing next to Washington and holding the flag is Lieutenant James Monroe, future president of the United States, and the man leaning over the side is General Nathanael Greene.
 General Edward Hand is shown seated and holding his hat within the vessel.